 Virtual Assistant not available or unresponsive

-There are a number of reason your virtual assistant might be unavailable or unresponsive: asleep, power outage, internet is down, there could be a storm knocking out the power and internet.
-However the most common reason they aren’t available is, they are working with another client.
-A virtual assistant needs to fill an 8 hour day, and if you only need them for a few hours per day or week they will need to work with multiple clients to fill their time.
+There are a number of reasons your virtual assistant might be unavailable or unresponsive: asleep, power outage, the internet is down, or there could be a storm knocking out the power and internet.
+However, the most common reason they aren’t available is, they are working with another client.
+A virtual assistant needs to fill an 8-hour day, and if you only need them for a few hours per day or week they will need to work with multiple clients to fill their time.
 If you need an assistant to be at the ready when you want them, you will need to pay them to sit and be ready for you.
-This is typically less effective, unless you have a lot of work to keep them busy.
+This is typically less effective unless you have a lot of work to keep them busy.

 Solution; If you know you will need them at specific times during the day or week, set a schedule for them to be available during those times.
 A great resource we offer at TaskBullet.com is, we have managers who are available during your business hours, so if your virtual team member is unavailable, you can contact the manager and give them a task that is time sensitive and they can assign a temporary team member to do it.

 When a task is not done correctly we can almost always lay fault at the feet of poor communication.
 Without going into an enormous amount of detail, which any discussion on communication would certainly warrant, let me just say this; we know that communication over email or messenger is the least effective form of communication, therefore when we use it we need to expect that what we wanted to communicate probably got lost along the way.
 Bottom line is, the virtual assistant didn’t understand what you wanted and therefore delivered a task that was not correct.
 Whether you didn’t explain what you wanted well enough or the skills of the virtual team member weren’t sufficient to grasp what you wanted them to do, the communication process ultimately broke down.